Randy Arozarena Preview, Player Props: Rays vs. Yankees

-Randy Arozarena and his .429 on-base percentage over his past 10 games (62 points higher than his season-long percentage), will be in action for the Tampa Bay Rays against the New York Yankees and Clarke Schmidt on August 26 at 4:10 PM ET.
+The Tampa Bay Rays, including Randy Arozarena and his .487 slugging percentage over his past 10 games, battle starter Carlos Rodon and the New York Yankees at Tropicana Field, Sunday at 1:40 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Yankees.
+In his last game he had a one-hit showing (1-for-3) against the Yankees.

 Randy Arozarena Game Info & Props vs. the Yankees